This majestic park combines history and nature with sweeping backdrops on Resurrection Bay.

-Caines Head State Recreation Area is a 5,961-acre park located on Caines Head, a headland that juts into the west side of Resurrection Bay, 5.5 miles south of Seward.
-Caines Head is the scenic site of an abandoned World War II fort and includes military ruins and 650-foot headlands that rise above the water for sweeping views of the bay and the mountains around it.
+Caines Head State Recreation Area is a 5,961-acre park located on Caines Head, a headland that juts into the west side of Resurrection Bay, 5.5 miles south of Seward on the Kenai Peninsula.
+Caines Head is the scenic site of an abandoned World War II fort and includes military ruins and 650-foot headlands that rise above the water for sweeping views of the bay and the surrounding mountains.

 Before the U.S. Army completed the tunnel to Whittier and the Alaska Highway, Seward was the southern terminus of the Alaska Railroad and the only transportation center available during the war.
 Even before Japan bombed Pearl Harbor, the military was busy building a defense system at Caines Head to protect Seward.

-At the top of the park’s bluff, the government built Fort McGilvray, an $8 million investment which boasted two piers, 6.5 miles of road, magazine bunkers, a submarine loop station and an elaborate underground fortress with two massive six-inch guns, each with a range of 16 miles.
-On the South Beach a self-contained community for 500 military personnel was constructed.
+At the top of the park’s bluff, the government-built Fort McGilvray was an $8 million investment which boasted two piers, 6.5 miles of road, magazine bunkers, a submarine loop station, and an elaborate underground fortress with two massive six-inch guns, each with a range of 16 miles.
+The South Beach was a self-contained community for 500 military personnel.
 Seward was never threatened during the war and within two years of breaking ground, the army ordered the cliff-ringed command post to be abandoned.

-A latrine, fireplaces, campsites and two picnic shelters are located at North Beach and additional campsites are found at South Beach.
-There are two public cabins at Caines Head: Callisto Canyon Cabin and Derby Cove Cabin, both of which can be reached on foot from the Coastal Trail or by water.
+Campsites, fire pits, outhouses, and picnic shelters are located at North Beach and Tonsina Point.
+Additional campsites are found at South Beach.
+There are three public-use cabins at Caines Head that can be reserved in advance: Callisto Canyon Cabin, Derby Cove Cabin, and Tonsina Cabin, which can be reached on foot from the Coastal Trail or by water.
 A public mooring buoy is available nearby for boats up to 30 feet in length.

 Access is primarily by boat or foot from Seward.
 Charter boats in Seward provide shuttle services to and from the park and cabins.
 The park is also a popular destination for kayakers, and rentals are available in Seward.
 Hikers and backpackers can reach the park on foot along the Coastal Trail, which begins at Lowell Point.